 Marine engineer Kristin Baker advises the Pacific Island nation of Vanuatu on environmentally sustainable development projects.
 After meeting US Navy Commander Nicholas Page, she discovers her unwitting role in the Exodus Project, a scheme to protect the West’s interests in the face of climate change.
 But what neither know is that a stealth virus has quietly become a global pandemic; one that health authorities cannot stop.
 For this virus hasn’t emerged from an African jungle or a remote Chinese province, it’s come from within our own DNA.

-Winner of the 2004 Draco Award for Excellence in Science Fiction, it was first published in 2004 by Double Dragon (left), and then reprinted by Musa Publishing in 2013 (right).
-I set the story in 2020 as I had assumed that by then the world would have transitioned from fossil fuels to renewables and climate change be biting.
-Hard.
-Being ‘futurist’, it was marketed as science fiction.
+Winner of the 2004 Draco Award for Excellence in Science Fiction, it was first published in 2004 by Double Dragon (top left jacket cover), and then reprinted by Musa Publishing in 2013 (top right).
+I set the story in 2020 as I had assumed that by then the world would be feeling the impacts of climate change.
+Being set in the future meant that it was marketed as science fiction.
 I admit, when Covid-19 arrived soon after devastating megafires scorched parts of Australia in 2019-2020, it felt like life imitating art.
-There was nothing prophetic in the novel, however, as both climate scientists and global health care professionals and had been warning us for decades.
+But there was nothing prophetic in the novel.
+Cimate scientists and global health care professionals and had been warning us for decades about the looming threats.

 A pacey thriller set in an all too believable future where mankind’s planetary mismanagement is putting civilisation in peril.
 Whitelaw weaves climate disaster, pollution, pandemics and nuclear terrorism into an exciting struggle for survival in the face of impossible odds.